-They are drills available that will help players home in their base running.
+There are drills available that will help players home in their baserunning.
 Many of the players that I have coached don’t enjoy these drills but they understand the importance of them.

 Getting players to understand where, and when, to start rounding a base is a great start to making better base runners.
 For them to become comfortable it might take a few practices so have some patience.
 This is probably the simplest thing to get accustomed to doing but can still be awkward to perform during an actual game.

-For the shorter sprints running from home to first is super easy.
-Just have the player’s lineup behind home plate or the batter’s box.
+For the shorter sprints, running from home to first is an obvious option.
+Just have the players lineup behind home plate or the batter’s box.
 I usually have them simulate a swing and then take off trying to get to first as fast as they can.
 Since first is the only base you can overrun it makes a perfect pick to let the players practice running as hard and fast as they can.

 - Practice your footwork around the bases.
 Hitting the base on the inside, without breaking your stride or slowing down, is a great way to become a good base runner.

 - Go out and do some jogging or running.
 It isn’t much fun but you will be glad you did when you are still going strong in the late innings of a game and everyone else is exhausted.